Problems

 1

-Undermines Their Sense of Progress
+Undermines Their Progress

 2